Snapr/html-projects/js-native.md

 * 500 response code - Something has gone wrong, it may be temporary, or a bigger problem.
 Pause the queue and display a generic alert:

  "Upload Error: Server Error"

  The user can then choose to un-pause the queue and try again, or cancel their upload if it continues to fail.

 * An error response with type `authentication.authentication_required`, i.e:

- `{
+        {
             "success": false,
-    "date": TIMESTAMP,
+            "date": <timestamp>,
             "error": {
                 "type": "authentication.authentication_required",
-        "message": "ERROR MESSAGE"
+                "message": <error_message>
             }
-}`
+        }

  Valid authentication was not provided.
 Display an alert:

  "Upload Error: Invalid login details"

  Invalidate current token, call the logout function, and direct the user to the root level HTML page.

 * An error response with type `validation.duplicate_upload` - This file has been uploaded before, display an alert:

     "Upload Error: This image has been uploaded before"

  Cancel the upload and remove it from the queue.

 * An error response with type `validation.corrupt_file` - This file is not a valid JPEG.
 Display an alert

  "Upload Error: Invalid File"

  Cancel the upload and remove it from the queue.